Chicana literature: La Malinche

-La Malinche is thought to have evolved from the story of Dona Marina, or La Malinche¹ Dona Marina was the indigenous woman who was enslaved by the Mayas and given to Hernán Cortés during the Spanish Conquest of Mexico (1519–21).
-She served as his interpreter, and later bore his son, Martin, who is considered by many to be the first Mexican.She served use to Hernán Cortés as she was able to speak and interpret, Nahuatl.
+La Malinche is thought to have evolved from the story of Doña Marina, or La Malinche.
+Doña Marina was an indigenous woman who was enslaved by the Mayas and given to Hernán Cortés during the Spanish Conquest of Mexico (1519–21).
+She served as his interpreter, and later bore his son, Martin, who is considered, by many, to be the first Mexican.
+She served use to Hernán Cortés, as she was able to speak and interpret Nahuatl.
 Nahuatl was the most common language among Aztecs.
-The Official Mexican narrative depicts Dona Marina as a traitor, and is blamed by many for the fall of the Aztecs and the success of the Spanish Conquest.
-She was known as an Ethic traitress supreme in her country do to her involvement with Hernán Cortés.
-Although, La Malinche was negatively viewed by the greater population, few believe that she was unjustly maligned.
+The Official Mexican narrative depicts Doña Marina as a traitor, and she is blamed, by many, for the fall of the Aztecs and the success of the Spanish Conquest.
+She was known as an Ethic traitress, supreme in her country, due to her involvement with Hernán Cortés.
+Although La Malinche was negatively viewed, by the greater population, few believe that she was unjustly maligned.